zhengyima/DHAP/README.md

 # Data

 You should provide the dialogue history of users for training the model.
-For convenience, we provide a very small subset of [PChatbot](https://github.com/qhjqhj00/SIGIR2021-Pchatbot) in the ```data/```.
+For convenience, we provide a very small subset of [PChatbot](https://github.com/qhjqhj00/SIGIR2021-Pchatbot) in the ```data/``` as the demo data.
 In the direcotry, each user's dialogue history is saved in one text file.
 Each line in the file should contain ```post text, user id of post, post timestamp, response text, user id of response, response timestamp, _, _ ```, with tab as the seperator.

 You can refer to ```seq2seq/dataset/perdialogDatasets.py``` for more details about the data processing.